 What is the Educator Institute?

 The Minnesota Humanities Center’s 2018 Educator Institute builds upon the Humanities Center’s 40 plus years of working with educators in Minnesota and a ten-year-long partnership with Omaha Public Schools.
-Used alone or interwoven with other strategies, this strategy has proven to be a powerful way of engaging young people in learning, deepening and strengthening relationships, and engaging the community as a critical partner and resource – all of which leads to better student achievement.
+Used alone or interwoven with other strategies, our strategy has proven to be a powerful way of engaging young people in learning, deepening and strengthening relationships, and engaging the community as a critical partner and resource – all of which leads to better student achievement.

 The Educator Institute immerses participants in the Humanities Center’s proven approach to increase student engagement through absent narratives — those voices often left out or marginalized.
 This experience, led by community scholars, prepares Minnesota educators to develop meaningful connections with their students and implement practical classroom strategies to bring absent narratives pedagogy into practice.